juliuxu/PebbleRuter/README.md

 ## Description
 Ruter Sanntid finds the nearest public transportation stop and displays realtime departure times.

-**This app is an unoffical ruter app, and is in no way affiliated with Ruter AS.**
+**This app is an unoffical ruter app, and is in no way affiliated with Ruter As.**

 ## Notes
 Important that phone time is correct!